Former New York Mayor Giuliani to join Trump legal team

 Giuliani had a storied career as a federal prosecutor before becoming mayor of New York in 1994 and achieved wide respect for his leadership when the city was attacked on September 11, 2001.
 But his often hard-bitten remarks in recent years, some made in support of Trump's candidacy, have drawn criticism.

-During the 2016 campaign, he claimed there had not been "any successful radical Islamic attacks in the United States" in the eight years before former President Barack Obama took office, seeming to forget the 2001 attacks, when nearly 3,000 people died.
+Gerald Shargel, a retired New York defense lawyer who knows both Giuliani and Trump, said the former mayor would likely clash with Mueller.

-Trump's legal worries have recently expanded beyond the Mueller probe to include a criminal investigation in New York of the president's personal lawyer Michael Cohen, whose home and offices were raided by the FBI on April 9.
+The president's legal worries have recently expanded beyond the Mueller probe to include a criminal investigation in New York of Trump's personal lawyer Michael Cohen, whose home and offices were raided by the FBI on April 9.

-The Manhattan U.S. Attorney's Office, which is overseeing the Cohen investigation, is headed by Geoffrey Berman, a former law partner of Giuliani's at the firm of Greenberg Traurig.

-The Republican mayor of New York from 1994 to 2001, Giuliani was also the Manhattan U.S. Attorney for much of the 1980s.
-During that time, he brought many high-profile cases targeting insider trading on Wall Street, prosecuting Ivan Boesky and the firm of Drexel Burnham Lambert.
+The Republican mayor of New York from 1994 to 2001, Giuliani was also the chief federal prosecutor in Manhattan for much of the 1980s.
+During that time, he brought many high-profile cases targeting insider trading on Wall Street.

 Giuliani was also a top Department of Justice official in the Reagan administration.
 He ran unsuccessfully for the Republican nomination for president in 2008.

-Since exiting the mayor's office, Giuliani has been in private practice, most recently at Greenberg Traurig.
-The firm said Giuliani is on a leave of absence, effective Thursday.
+Since exiting the mayor's office, Giuliani has been in private practice, most recently at the law firm of Greenberg Traurig.
+The firm said Giuliani is on a leave of absence, effective today.

-The Raskins, whose firm is based in Coral Gables, Florida, are both former federal prosecutors.
-Martin Raskin headed the criminal division for the U.S. Attorney's Office in Miami in the early 1980s and Jane Raskin prosecuted organized crime cases in Boston.

-Miami defense lawyer Silvia Pinera-Vasquez, who knows and has worked with the Raskins, praised them as "excellent strategists" and said Trump was fortunate to have them representing him.

-Martin Raskin declined to comment on their behalf and referred inquiries to Sekulow.
+The Manhattan U.S. Attorney's Office, which is overseeing the Cohen investigation, is headed by Geoffrey Berman, a former law partner of Giuliani's at Greenberg Traurig.

-(Reporting by Karen Freifeld; Additional reporting by Jan Wolfe, Nathan Layne and Noeleen Walder; writing by Anthony Lin; editing by Lisa Shumaker and Diane Craft)
+(Reporting by Karen Freifeld; Additional reporting by Jan Wolfe; writing by Anthony Lin; editing by Lisa Shumaker and Diane Craft)